loafey/master-thesis/Thesis/5.0. Usage/main.typ

     $F_1 = 1$,
   ),
 )

-The following are two different implementions, one in Lithium, and a recursive one in C. /*, and a recursive one in Haskell, as to compare it against
+The following are two different implementations, one in Lithium, and a recursive one in C. /*, and a recursive one in Haskell, as to compare it against
                           a mature functional programming language:*/
 #block(
   breakable: false,
   fancyTable(
     columns: (1.2fr, 1fr),
-    [A #ln verison:],
+    [A #ln version:],
     [A recursive version made in C:],
     table.cell(
       colspan: 1,